Human vocal Communication (Week 12, 3 ECTS)

 The final mark will be based on a 1000 words (max) lab report, in which you will analyse and interpret the class data from Monday practical (voice cues to sex, size and vocal exaggeration).

-Organiser and tutor: David Reby
+Organiser: David Reby

 © Kasia Pisanski